-- Have a documented complaints process, including an escalation procedure so that if a complainant is not satisfied there is a clear path to follow. - Call back as soon as possible to keep people informed of action to be taken to address noise problems. - Call back at night-time only if requested by the complainant to avoid further disturbance. - Provide a quick response to complaints, with complaint handling staff having both a good knowledge of the project and ready access to information. - Implement all feasible and reasonable measures to address the source of complaint.
+- Complaints are given a fair hearing. - Have a documented complaints process, including an escalation procedure so that if a complainant is not satisfied there is a clear path to follow. - Call back as soon as possible to keep people informed of action to be taken to address noise problems. - Call back at night-time only if requested by the complainant to avoid further disturbance. - Provide a quick response to complaints, with complaint handling staff having both a good knowledge of the project and ready access to information. - Implement all feasible and reasonable measures to address the source of complaint.

-Managers/ Supervisors must keep a record in INX of any complaints, including the following details:
+Managers/ Supervisors must keep a record in INX (Downer's compliance management system) to record any complaints, including the following details: